 From where?
 With whom?
 When?
 Tips from Pelicaners on flights to Los Angeles

 - With whom?
-Some of the major airlines that operate flights between Europe and Los Angeles include British Airways, Air France, Lufthansa, KLM, and American Airlines and there is a flight operated by Scandinavian Airlines direct from Vienna.
+Some of the major airlines that operate direct flights between Europe and Los Angeles include British Airways, Air France, Lufthansa, KLM, Finnair, American Airlines, Delta Air Lines and Virgin Atlantic.

 - When?
 You can travel to Los Angeles pretty much any time.
 Los Angeles alternates between dry, warm summers and mild winters.
 With an average of 284 days of sunshine a year, this city offers a fantastic climate.
-The hottest month is August, with a maximum temperature of around 28°C. On the other hand, the coldest month is December with an average temperature of 9°C .
+August is the hottest month, with temperatures reaching around 28°C. On the other hand, the coldest month is December with an average temperature of 9°C .

 Accommodation in Los Angeles: find a hotel or Airbnb on the beach

-If you are looking for accommodation in Los Angeles, we recommend you to check the location and quality of the accommodation beforehand.
+If you are looking for accommodation in Los Angeles, we recommend checking the location and quality of the accommodation beforehand.
 LA offers a wide range of accommodation types and prices, which vary depending on the location.

 Check prices and book your hotel through Pelican.
 Find accommodation tips on this smart map: